cwchoi94/HDRegMfd/README.md

 The goal of NonEuclid is to develop high-dimensional linear regression tools for manifold-valued data.
-This package has been implemented for Euclidean, simplex, sphere, functional, BayesHilbert, and Wasserstein space-valued data.
+This package has been implemented for Euclidean, simplex, sphere, SPD matrices with log-Euclidean metric, functional, BayesHilbert, and Wasserstein space-valued data.

 ## Installation